juliusrajala/react-ts-template/README.md

 # React Typescript Template

-This is a slightly opinionated starter kit for a React Application using Typescript.
+This is a somewhat opinionated starter kit for a React Application using Typescript.

-I'm a big fan of [Create React App](https://github.com/facebook/create-react-app) and for the most part, would still recommend using CRA as a template for your React Apps over this one.
+I'm a big fan of [Create React App](https://github.com/facebook/create-react-app) and for the most part, would still recommend using CRA to get started with most of your react-application needs.

-I still figured I'd provide an option due to a few discussions I've had with people who have felt they'd like a slightly lighter starter package.
-That's where this is supposed to step in.
+What this starter template aims to provide is a lightweight alternative without all the bells and whistles attached.

 ## Usage